 Parents should ensure that children are dropped off and collected from school promptly at the beginning and end of the school day and are reminded not to linger or gather on Twickenham Green.

 Children joining our Reception Classes will attend full time in the Autumn Term.
 However, for the first half term parents may choose to take their child home at the end of the morning session, at 12 noon.
-In order to offer flexibility, parents may begin the term collecting their child at 12 noon and with one week’s written notice change arrangements with their child staying for the full school day.
+In order to offer flexibility, parents may begin the term collecting their child at 1.00pm and with one week’s written notice change arrangements with their child staying for the full school day.
 After half term it will be expected that all children remain for the whole school day.

 The Key Stage 1 day follows the following timetable: